Multivariate Systemic Risk Measures and Computation by Deep Learning Algorithms: Algorithms

 Therefore, the objective function for dual problem is given by

 and we write

 At optimal, the penalty terms in the objective functions are almost $0$ and thus the estimations $\tilde{\alpha}_B$ and $\tilde{\rho}$ can approximate the true $\alpha_B$ and $\rho$ very well in the dual Problem \ref{problem:dual}.
 Since the training process based on $J_{\text{dual}}$ does not depend on the parameters $w_\psi, b_\psi$ of neural network $\Psi$.
-Our model is trained in the same fashion as training GANs where two neural networks contesting with each other and we provide a detailed description\footnote{We use $\hat{\EE}$ to represent empirical expectation in this algorithm.} in Algorithm \ref{algo:dual}.
+Our model is trained in the same fashion as training GANs where two neural networks contesting with each other.
+In practice, we follow the same convention in Algorithm 1 in \cite{goodfellow2020generative} where we calculate $\tilde{\alpha}_B$ with Monte Carlo in each step and compute gradients for both neural networks $\Psi,\Theta$ at the same time.
+We provide a detailed description\footnote{We use $\hat{\EE}$ to represent empirical expectation in this algorithm.} in Algorithm \ref{algo:dual}.

 In this section, we construct two deep learning algorithms that can approximate the risk allocations $\varphi(\mathbf{X})$, the overall risk $\tilde{\rho}$ and Radon-Nikodym derivative $\Theta(\mathbf{X})$.
 We conclude this section by providing the approximation to \textit{fair} risk allocations \eqref{eqn:IndividualRiskAllocation} of each financial institution which combines Algorithm \ref{algo:primal}-\ref{algo:dual}, i.e.